Aiky30/shed-pi/README.md

 ## TODO:
 1. Fix: Bug: The script startup gets an incorrect time (Hasn't yet got the internet time)
 2. Instructions on pinout
-3. venv is crucial before installing any third party packages!

 ### before release:
 1. Poetry (Not started)
-2. PyProject.toml (WIP)
-3. README.md
-4. At least some test coverage
+2. At least some test coverage
-5. Provide systemd script to 3rd parties
+3. Provide systemd script to 3rd parties
+4. venv is crucial before installing any third party packages!
+5. Pre commit config with ci integration

 ### Wish list:
 - ASGI backend server (Daphne)
 - Native webcomponent FE with Bootstrap
 - pip install raspberry pi
-- pyproject.toml
+- modular components that are easy to install from a software and hardware perspective

 ## Installation